Master the Art of Espresso at Home: A Quick Guide to Perfecting Your Morning Cup

 • Espresso Cup: Serve the shot in a preheated espresso cup to maintain temperature.

 • Taste: Adjust grind size and extraction time to achieve a balanced shot with desirable sweetness, acidity, and body.
-If too bitter, grind coarser and if too sour, grind finer.
+If too bitter, grind coarser, and if too sour, grind finer.

 Keep in mind that individual preferences may vary, so feel free to experiment with different parameters to find the perfect balance that suits your taste preferences and the specific coffee beans you are using.
-Enjoy your espresso!
+Enjoy playing with your espresso!

 ← Older Post Newer Post →